aiSalvador/mainrepo/README.md

 # mainrepo
-The main Github repository of the aiSalvador $AISAL project.
+The main Github repository of the AI Salvador $AISAL project.

 AI Salvador is the first token built on the Solana blockchain that gives the chance to all the holders to became citizen of the first eNation!